IXPE Detection of Polarized X-rays from Magnetars and Photon Mode Conversion at QED Vacuum Resonance: Calculation of Polarized Emission

 \section{Calculation of Polarized Emission}

-To quantitatively compute the observed polarized X-ray emission from a magnetic NS, it is necessary to add up emissions from all surface patches of the star, taking account of beaming/anisotropy due to magnetic fields and light bending due to general relativity (e.g. Lai \& Ho 2003a; van Adelsberg \& Lai 2006; Zane \& Turolla 2006; Shabaltas \& Lai 2012; Taverna et al.~2020; Caiazzo et al.~2022).
+To quantitatively compute the observed polarized X-ray emission from a magnetic NS, it is necessary to add up emissions from all surface patches of the star, taking account of beaming/anisotropy due to magnetic fields and light bending due to general relativity \cite{laiho03a,vanadelsberg06,zane06,shabaltas12,taverna20,caiazzo22}.
 While this is conceptually straightforward, it necessarily involves many uncertainties related to the unknown distributions of surface temperature $T_s$ and magnetic field ${\bf B}$.
 In addition, the atmosphere composition is unknown, the opacity data for heavy atoms/ions for general magnetic field strengths are not available, and atmosphere models for many surface patches (each with different $T_s$ and ${\bf B}$) are needed.
 Finally, to determine the phase-resolved lightcurve and polarization, the relative orientations of the line of sight, spin axis and magnetic dipole axis are needed.
 Given all these complexities, we present a simplified, approximate calculation below.
 Our goal is to determine under what conditions (in term of the magnetic field strength, surface composition etc) the polarization swing can be produced.

 We consider an atmosphere plasma composed of a single ionic species (each with charge $Ze$ and mass $Am_p$) and electrons.
 This is of course a simplification, as in reality the atmosphere would consist of multiple ionic species with different ionizations.
 With the equation of state $P=\rho kT/(\mu m_p)$, hydrostatic balance implies that the column density $y$ at density $\rho$ is given by \be y={\rho k T\over \mu m_p g}=0.41{\rho_1 T_6\over \mu g_2}\,{\rm g/cm}^2, \ee where $T=10^6\,T_6$~K is the temperature, $\mu=A/(1+Z)$ is the ``molecular'' weight, $\rho_1$ is the density in 1~g/cm$^3$, and $g_2$ is the surface gravity $g=(GM/R^2)(1-2GM/Rc^2)^{-1}$ in units of $2\times 10^{14}$ (For $M=1.4M_\odot$, $R=12$~km, we have $g_2\simeq 1.00$).
 The density scale-height along a ray is \be H_\rho\simeq {kT\over \mu m_pg\cos\alpha} =0.41\,{T_6\over \mu g_2\cos\alpha}\,{\rm cm}, \ee where $\alpha$ is the angle between the ray and the NS surface normal.